 The insurer offers term, whole, and universal life insurance plans.
 It also has life policies for children.

 National Life Group has also consistently received high financial strength ratings from A.M.
 Best, a rating agency.
 This rating indicates that National Life Group is in a good position financially.
-It has also received high ratings from other rating agencies, though the recency of those ratings is unclear from its website.
+The life insurance carrier has also received high ratings from other rating agencies, though the recency of those ratings is unclear from its website.

 While the ratings and policy options are good, potential clients should keep the current lawsuit in mind, pay attention to what customer reviews say, and see how National Life Group ranks when compared to other life insurers.